-- IDM is responsible for the execution of the investment program for operating funds, as described in Appendix A to this policy, and it carries out the primary responsibility for review and monitoring of investments of operating funds. - IDM is responsible for managing the daily cash position of the university, as outlined in the liquidity management procedures. - VTF's investment personnel are responsible for monitoring the endowment portfolio to ensure compliance with VTF's Statement of Spending and Investment Policy. - The University Treasurer, who also serves as VTF's Associate Vice President for Finance, is responsible for monitoring the university's funds managed within the VTF's endowment pool through monthly and quarterly reports and for attending quarterly VTF Investment Committee meetings. - The university's Senior Vice President for Operations and Administration (SVPOA) and Vice President for Advancement each serve as an Executive Vice President of the VTF.
+- The VPF and the AVPF&AT are responsible for the execution of the investment program for operating funds, as described in Appendix A to this policy, and they carry out the primary responsibility for review and monitoring of investments of operating funds. - The AVPF&AT is responsible for managing the daily cash position of the university, as outlined in the liquidity management procedures. - VTF's investment personnel are responsible for monitoring the endowment portfolio to ensure compliance with VTF's Statement of Spending and Investment Policy. - The VPF is responsible for monitoring the university's funds managed within the VTF's endowment pool through monthly and quarterly reports and for attending quarterly VTF Investment Committee meetings. - The university's EVP&COO and the Senior Vice President for Advancement each serve as members of the Board of the VTF.
 They provide an important accountability function through the receipt and monitoring of monthly and quarterly endowment reports from the VTF.
-This objective is also achieved through the participation in all the VTF Investment Committee meetings, where investment strategy and performance are discussed. - The Vice President for Finance and CFO and the SVPOA receive monthly and quarterly investment performance reports to monitor performance at the policy level for both investments of Virginia Tech operating funds and its quasi-endowments and long-term investment pool. - The Finance and Resource Management Committee provides an important accountability role through the approval of this Policy Governing the Investment of University Funds and the review of the annual report on the overall investment program.
+This objective is also achieved through the participation in all the VTF Investment Committee meetings, where investment strategy and performance are discussed. - The VPF may hire consultants to assist in developing the overall investment strategies to help maximize investment returns, within the university's risk tolerance, while meeting liquidity needs and maintaining the university's credit rating.
+They will also assist in the hiring, oversight, and performance assessment of investment managers, and to assist in crafting the terms and conditions which specify the investment style and allowable investments, objectives, risk tolerance, portfolio diversification, applicable performance benchmarks etc. for these managers.
+Additionally, the consultants will coordinate and consolidate quarterly reporting from these managers, assist in negotiating fees, and analyzing market and economic conditions. - The VPF and the EVP&COO receive monthly and quarterly investment performance reports to monitor performance at the policy level for both investments of Virginia Tech operating funds and its quasi-endowments and long-term investment pool. - The Finance and Resource Management Committee provides an important accountability role through the approval of this Policy Governing the Investment of University Funds and the review of the annual report on the overall investment program.